Cell-Free Massive MIMO in O-RAN: Energy-Aware Joint Orchestration of Cloud, Fronthaul, and Radio Resources: Introduction

-Mostly the physical-layer aspects of cell-free massive MIMO have been studied in previous work, and only the radio site power consumption has been considered \cite{van2020joint}.
+In the previous work, mostly the physical-layer aspects of cell-free massive MIMO have been studied and only the radio site power consumption has been considered \cite{van2020joint}.
 In \cite{agheli2020designing}, the power consumption of the fronthaul transport is also taken into account, but the authors assume all RUs serve all UEs, which is not power efficient.
 In \cite{wang2017virtualized}, a cell-free network architecture is presented by optimizing the user-centric formation of soft BSs defined as joint allocation of spectrum, optical wavelength, and cloud processing resources together with a set of RUs considering JT.
 End-to-end power consumption\cite{wang2017virtualized} and network throughput\cite{wang2016joint} are optimized considering radio, optical fronthaul, and cloud processing resources.
 However, massive MIMO is not considered in these cell-free networks.
 In \cite{pan2017joint}, RU selection for JT under fronthaul constraints is studied, but the cloud processing power consumption is simplified as a fixed parameter.
 In \cite{ha2016computation}, the processing requirements in the cloud are taken into consideration, but only radio site power consumption is minimized.

 Recently, the authors of \cite{ranjbar2022cell} have refined the cell-free massive MIMO terminology according to the O-RAN architecture and discussed several implementation options of cell-free functionality in the current or future O-RAN generations.
 The works \cite{vardakas2021towards,Vardakas2022} also studied the performance of the cell-free massive MIMO on top of the O-RAN architecture.
 In \cite{murakami2022analysis}, the placement of the central processing unit and allocation of radio bandwidth have been studied in terms of throughput.
-To the best of authors' knowledge, all the related work either considered architectural high-level views of cell-free massive MIMO in the O-RAN or focused on SE or throughput performance.
-The end-to-end power consumption modeling and the respective end-to-end resource allocation are missing in the literature.
+To the best of the authors' knowledge, all the related work on cell-free massive MIMO in O-RAN either considered architectural high-level views or focused on spectral efficiency (SE) or throughput performance.